sirkapil/nehu/pages/birthday.md

 + I wish you go confidently in the direction of your dreams and never look back on regrets or lost opportunities.✌
 + I wish you forever remain the source of unlimited happiness, love, strength,inspiration and smile😊.
-+ I wish you get a chance for a trip to kashmir (jannat) soon.🌏
++ I wish you get a chance for a trip to kashmir jannat and punjab soon.🌏

 ![trip](../uploads/user/trip.jpg)